vleue/bevy_easings/bevy_easings/README.md

     );
 ```

-If the component being eased is not already a component of the entity, the component shoulb be first inserted for the target entity.
+If the component being eased is not already a component of the entity, the component should first be inserted for the target entity.

 ### Chaining easing